Allison-Ause/python-practice/notes.md

 IN COMMAND LINE to create and view contents of a new file: echo "This is a test file." > test.txt cat test.txt

+”DBES” which stands for ”Decode Bytes Encode Strings”.